dydxprotocol/v4-documentation/pages/developers/indexer/indexer_websocket.md

   LIQUIDATED = 'LIQUIDATED',
   // LIQUIDATION is for the maker side of the fill, never used for orders LIQUIDATION = 'LIQUIDATION',
+  // DELEVERAGED is for the subaccount that was deleveraged in a deleveraging event.
+  // The fill type will be set to taker.
+  DELEVERAGED = 'DELEVERAGED',
+  // OFFSETTING is for the offsetting subaccount in a deleveraging event.
+  // The fill type will be set to maker.
+  OFFSETTING = 'OFFSETTING',
+}

+export enum TradeType {
+  // LIMIT is the trade type for a fill with a limit taker order.
+  LIMIT = 'LIMIT',
+  // LIQUIDATED is the trade type for a fill with a liquidated taker order.
+  LIQUIDATED = 'LIQUIDATED',
+  // DELEVERAGED is the trade type for a fill with a deleveraged taker order.
+  DELEVERAGED = 'DELEVERAGED',
 }

 export interface TransferSubaccountMessageContents {